top of page

 The Suimei-no-sato Park

-A beautiful park beside Yoda River, where you can relax under the acacia trees while enjoying views of the rural landscape surrounded by lush mountains.
+A beautiful park beside the river, where you can relax under the acacia trees.

 An Ukiyo-e of Ochiai Bridge